Overview

 Instructions for the Civic Literacy Exam

-This exam will be offered on specific scheduled dates each semester and are capacity limited.
-The exam will be offered in person on the Pensacola campus.
-Students needing to schedule this exam to satisfy graduation requirements in the current semester should register ASAP to ensure an available seat.
-If all registration dates are full and you are scheduled to graduate this semester, please contact your academic advisor for further assistance.
-For students who live more than 50 miles away from a UWF campus AND are in an online program, a virtual/online option will be available on a limited basis to those within one year of graduating.
-The FCLE registration form will assist students with navigating available registration options.
+• In-person exams will be offered on specific scheduled dates each semester and are capacity-limited.
+Students needing to schedule this exam to satisfy graduation requirements should register ASAP to ensure an available seat.
+If all registration dates are full and you have applied to graduate this semester, please contact us at testing@uwf.edu for further assistance.

 View Exam Dates and Deadlines